 The Volkswagen bus is an instantly recognizable cultural icon.
 What if I told you that you could buy one with Subaru reliability and AWD?
-Now, you kind of can.
-Several companies are converting the capable little Subaru Sambar into a VW bus lookalike.
+Yup.
+Well, you kinda can.
+Several companies are converting the capable little Subaru Sambar van into a VW bus lookalike.
 There’s only one problem, Subaru never even sold the Sambar in the U.S., so you’ll have to import one if you want to cruise around North America.

 The Subaru Sambar was a Japanese-market microvan

 Subaru’s Sambar was a tiny body-on-frame minitruck and micro-bus chassis.
 The Japanese manufacturer built it from 1961 through 2012.
 A cab-over design allowed Subaru to offer this chassis with a relatively large bed or a roomy interior–for a vehicle with a 71-inch wheelbase.

 Like other Japanese microvans and “Kei class” minitrucks, the Subaru Sambar van began with an I-2 engine, 10-inch wheels, and a manual transmission.
 By the end of its run, Subaru offered the Sambar with a supercharged I-2, automatic transmission, and 12-inch wheels.
 See Doug Demuro review a Subaru Sambar van in the video below:

 I’ve spent my share of time driving Kei class minitrucks, and it’s difficult to describe just how “mini” they are.
 They barely have room for two adults side by side, and they ride very close to the ground.
 The engine would be considered small in a motorcycle here in the U.S., so shifting often isn’t optional.
 With the short wheelbase and cab-over layout, every bump in the road feels enormous.